-Bioplastics ARE GOOD for the environment, but…
+Bioplastics are good for the environment, BUT…

 First, we talk about bioplastics’ definition.

-In layman’s terms, bioplastics simply refers to biodegradable materials based from plastic produced from completely renewable sources.
+In layman’s terms, bioplastics simply refer to biodegradable materials based on plastic produced from completely renewable sources.
 Instead of the usual petroleum, bioplastic use materials such as wood chippings, food waste, oils coming from vegetables, corn starch, fodder (i.e., straw), sawdust and more.
 Scientists and innovators produced them specifically to address the plastic problem of the Earth.
 This plastic problem, up to this day, suffocates the planet and steadily continues to pollute and contaminate our already-ailing environment.

 It is currently being promoted as a better alternative than plastic, because of its degradability and on-par resistance and flexibility to that of original plastic.

 What are the benefits of using bioplastics instead of the traditional plastics?